ACRC/HPC-community-docs/source/engineering/abaqus/single-node.md

 title: "Single-Node Jobs"
 ---

-Small scale Abaqus jobs can be run on a single node with up to 28 processors.
+Small scale Abaqus jobs can be run on a single node.

 ## Job Script Template